rong118/coding_kendo/data_structures/graph/topological_sort.md

 Each vertex is visited exactly once, marking it as visited.
 This contributes **O(V)** to the complexity.
 For each vertex, all its adjacent vertices (edges) are explored.
 This traversal of all edges contributes **O(E)** to the complexity.
 Thus, the total complexity for the DFS-based topological sort is **O(V+E)**.

+### - Kahn's algorithm

+The time complexity of Kahn's algorithm is **O(V+E)**, where V is the number of vertices and E is the number of edges in the graph.

+This is because each vertex and each edge is processed exactly once.